How to Qualify for Licensure

-- The Hawaii Teacher Standards Board requires a Social Security number (SSN) in order to process educator certification paperwork.
+- The Hawaii Teacher Standards Board requires a Social Security number (SSN) in order to process educator licensure paperwork.
 ETS does not require your SSN for its own purposes but will submit it to the Hawaii Teacher Standards Board with your test results.
 Failure to provide your SSN could delay processing of your certification application.

 Who Must Take the Tests?

 Prior to entering a teacher education program at your college or university, you may be required to take the Praxis™ Core Academic Skills for Educators (Core) tests or the Praxis I® Pre-Professional Skills Tests (PPST®) to demonstrate your qualifications in Reading, Writing and Mathematics.

 In Hawaii, you may also be required to take one of the Praxis® Subject Assessments (formerly the Praxis II® tests) for a selected content area.
-If an applicant completes a dual (Elementary and Special Education) program, that applicant would have to take a Praxis II test in both of the content areas.
-If an out-of-state applicant holds a license in more than one area, only one content test is required.
+If an applicant completes a dual (Elementary and Special Education) program, that applicant may have to take a Praxis II test in both of the content areas.

 Note: National Board for Professional Teaching Standards (NBPTS) certified educators are exempt from all Praxis assessments.